How To Sand Epoxy Resin

 Start with the Right Grit

 Are you wondering what grit of sandpaper to use for resin?
 Begin sanding with a coarser grit sandpaper and gradually progress to finer grits.
 Coarser grits remove more material, while finer grits create a smoother finish.
-This step-by-step approach helps you achieve the desired level of smoothness.
+This step by step approach helps you get the desired level of smoothness.
+Start out with an 80–120 grit for making it even, then move up through 180 – 400 for smoothing.
+For a high gloss finish, continue sanding up to 1,000–3,000 grit.
+Then you are ready for polishing.

 Prevent Buildup On Sandpaper